mattpt24/custom-wp-theme-template/README.txt

 * USE ACF plugin by 'WP Engine' to assign your custom post type custom fields

 !!!
-Alternatively you can just create Custom Post Types in ACF itself !!!
+Alternatively you can just create Custom Post Types in ACF or alternative plugins !!!